flyingpeach/flyingpeach.github.io/docs/mentoring.markdown

 ### **Mentoring style**

 #### **Meetings**
-I meet with all my students one-on-one.
+I meet with all my students one-on-one for 30-60 minutes every week.
 I also have regular team meetings in which members can present their progress or practice upcoming presentations.

-For students who are working with me informally, I adopt an informal meeting structure.
-At each meeting, I provide feedback and next steps, and the student can email me to set up a meeting when they feel they have made sufficient progress and/or have accumulated some questions.
-In my experience, this typically translates to one meeting (30-60 minutes) every 2-3 weeks.

-Students who are formally working with me (e.g. directed study, or my own PhD students) typically meet with me once a week for 60 minutes.
-Meetings can be more or less frequent depending on the needs of the student and project.

 #### **Contact**
 My students can reach me via email or Slack.
 I will generally respond within 1-2 working days (often sooner).